SE-Spring-2025/introduction-to-coin-project-sprint-1-team-a-2/readme.md

 * In order to run the Demo file uing the terminal, you must already have the terminal's path be the repository file. fter this you can run the command: java -cp src client.Demo

 # Contribution Guidelines
-Maxwell Brown - Started conversion of Coin class.
+* Maxwell Brown - Started conversion of Coin class.
 Created Dime, Dollar, HalfDollar, Nickel, Penny, and Quarter classes.
+* Gabriel Basham - Created CoinTest, PennyTest, NickelTest, DimeTest, QuarterTest, HalfDollarTest, DollarTest.
+Wrote readme file.